sy2002/QNICE-FPGA/doc/best-practices.md

   add more logic to `SYSCALL`.
 * Optionally include `dist_kit/monitor.def`, if you need "operating system" functions such as "return to monitor" aka `SYSCALL(exit, 1)` or others.
+* When writing a tight inner loop which needs maximum performance, be aware that register to register operations only need two CPU cycles, so that for example your inner loop should branch to an address stored in a register like `RBRA R8, 1` versus directly addressing a label like `RBRA MY_LABEL, 1`.
+Also `ADD R8, R9` is faster than `ADD @R8, R9`.

 ### Columns and spacing